FoundersAS/cuely-searchapp/README.md

 dependency with something else on the backend, it would be considerably harder to do it in this Electron app.

 ## Development
 Make sure that you have NodeJs installed (tested with v6.3.1) along with `npm`, then run `npm install` to get all the dependencies.
+Then, copy `env_TEMPLATE.js` file to `env_dev.js` and `env_prod.js` and modify them according to your environment.

-For development the configuration is a bit complicated, because we want to have hot-reload of changed code/html/css.
+For development the running setup is a bit complicated, because we want to have hot-reload of changed code/html/css.
 Luckily, all is hidden away in the `package.json` file, so to run the app just type: `npm run dev`.

 ## Production builds
 Making an app installable/usable at users' computers involves a bit more work.
 First, one needs to be a member of [Apple Developer Program](https://developer.apple.com/programs/)